MSLNZ/msl-io/docs/index.md

 The returned item is a [Dataset][msl-io-dataset] with the header provided in the [Metadata][msl-io-metadata].
 You can read a table from a text-based file or from a spreadsheet.

-For example, suppose a file named *my_table.txt* contains the following information
+For example, suppose a file named *my_table.txt* contains the following information.

 <table>
    <tr>